thednp/navbar/README.md

 * `$ npm run min-js` - to minify the **navbar.js**
 * `$ npm run build-less` - to compile and minify the **navbar.less**
 * `$ npm run build-scss` - to compile and minify the **navbar.scss**

-# To do
-* Responsive design CSS
-* Responsive design JS

 # License
 [MIT License](https://github.com/thednp/navbar.js/blob/master/LICENSE)